pdshi/activity-recognition-model/README.md

 - [File Structure](#file-structure)

 ## Description
 This model leverages the MoveNet model, a lightweight machine learning model for pose estimation, and TensorFlow Lite, a framework for running machine learning models on edge devices.
 This model showcases how to perform real-time pose estimation and classification, making it suitable for applications such as fitness tracking, gesture recognition, and more.
+In this case, we developed two models to classify Push Up and Sit Up poses.
+Our model can be fed with data from other poses and be used to classify other poses as needed.

 ## Architecture
 ![pose_classifier tflite](https://github.com/pdshi/activity-recognition-model/assets/85791158/979760dd-8912-4d55-8272-55ffe4aaeb32)